 Head out sometime today and take your first photo.

 Which of these reasons speaks to you the most?
-Have you already started photography?
-What is your favorite photographic genre?
+Do you plan to start a photography hobby?
+If so, why?
 Share your thoughts in the comments below!